Maikel Garcia Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Garcia is batting .269 with nine doubles, a triple, a home run and 12 walks.
+- Garcia has nine doubles, a triple, two home runs and 12 walks while hitting .268.

-- He has hit a home run in one of 38 games, and in 0.7% of his plate appearances.
+- He has hit a home run in two of 39 games played this year, and in 1.3% of his plate appearances.

-- In 13 games this season, Garcia has picked up an RBI, with more than one RBI once.
+- In 14 games this year (35.9%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 14 times this year (36.8%), including one multi-run game.
+- In 15 of 39 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.